League Against Usury: Decline and division

 Except for Isac's mandate (which was nearly invalidated on the spot, due to the polemics surrounding his campaign), none of the groups claiming to speak for the League took any seats.
 An LCC leadership still met in August 1932, when it presented a new set of political demands to the PNȚ cabinet formed by Alexandru Vaida-Voevod.
-Late that month, Antonescu, Grigore Fieroiu and Aristică Magherescu were recorded as belonging to the same LCC, which held its congress at Transilvania Hall, Bucharest, and belonged to the larger Economic Federation, whose president was Dori Popovici.
+Late that month, Antonescu, Grigore Fieroiu and Aristică Magherescu were recorded as belonging to the same LCC, which held its congress at Transilvania Hall, Bucharest, and had joined the larger Economic Federation, whose president was Dori Popovici.
 In early September, after a violent clash with Police outside the Imperial Hotel in Bucharest, several LCC figures, including Iarca and Captain Nicolai Mănescu, were taken into custody.
 On September 12, the LCC headquarters, now recorded as located on Edgar Quinet Street 9, were sealed off.
 By September 25, Antonescu and Pavelescu-Dimo were again working together within a Front for the Defense of Debt Relief (Frontul pentru Apărarea Conversiunii), which insisted on support for agricultural production, as well as for the extension of debt forgiveness to Romania's city-dwellers.

 Largely rendered ineffectual by the adoption of debt relief and anti-usury legislation under the Iorga cabinet, the League supported the application of such laws once they were placed in peril by Vaida-Voevod.
 At the time, it was speculated that the LCC would form a "spontaneous" alliance with the PND and other parties.
+According to oral history, Antonescu once traveled to Râmnicu Vâlcea specifically so that he could meet Grigore Forțu, wishing to form a union between his followers and Forțu's own Citizen Bloc.
 On October 8, 1932, the LCC announced that it had joined a "Front for Urban Debt-clearance" (Frontul Asanării Urbane, FAU), alongside the Association of Mortgaged Owners and Debtors (API), and was again petitioning the PNȚ cabinet.
 The FAU leadership included Antonescu, Pavelescu-Dimo, I. Constantinescu, and N. C. Georgescu.
 In December, it was announced that Argetoianu's Agrarian Union Party (PUA) was in the process of absorbing the LCC—their shared platform promised to save capitalism, but also to liquidate private debt.
 This unification included the LCC's Gorj chapter, presided upon by Alexandru Magherescu.